sthithpragya/Max-Information-Configuration-Exploration-MICE-/README_introduction.txt

 	> Removes the noise and repeated entries (if any) from data
 	> Computes joint-accelarations
 	> Subsamples the data and prepared training and test sets

-2') data_processing_extended:
-	> Same functionality as data_processing
-	> Also implements the relevance score-based subsampling strategy
-	> Also has provision to fit GMM to data and compute the sequential batch-wise entropies
-	> Also provision to plot entropies of different datasets

 3) learning:
 	> Implements parametric least squared regression method to find optimal physical parameters of the robot